vue-vine/vue-vine/packages/docs/src/introduction/quick-start.md

 pnpm i vue-vine
 ```

-Vine provides a Vite plugin and a VSCode extension to offer feature support.
+Vine provides build tool integrations (Vite plugin and Rspack loader) and a VSCode extension to offer feature support.

 Besides, we also provide some other libraries that you might need during development or configuration, you can learn more details in the next section [Ecosystem](./ecosystem.md).